 I spoke to a few of those testers—experts in ice cream, pies, noodles, and pizza—to see what it's like to eat exactly the same food over and over again, every working day, for years on end.

 VICE: How much ice cream do you eat in one day?

-Louise Bamber: In a testing week, I can be tasting up to 250 ice creams from 8 AM to 8 PM at night.
+Louise Bamber: In a testing week, I can be tasting up to two hundred fifty ice creams from eight in the morning to eight at night.
 As summer starts, I buy every single product from Walls, Unilever, and other supermarkets and try them all to measure them up against ASDA.
 That can be a long day, though we do have breaks because, eating all that sugar, you get cravings for crisps or a nice piece of fruit.